Daviedavie100/Investigating_dataset_project/README.md

 ## Project Details

 The project involves conducting data analysis; data gathering, data cleaning, data visualization as well as sharing the findings.
-I'll start by assessing the dataset, and brainstorming appropriate questions could be answered using it.
+I'll start by assessing the dataset and brainstorming appropriate questions that could be answered using it.
 Then I'll use pandas and NumPy to answer the questions and create a report sharing the answers.

 ## What I need to install